 The approval letter from the President shall be included in the faculty member's e-dossier.
 The faculty member's statement of intent shall clearly reference the exception to the normal six-year probationary period prior to application for tenure.
-If the President does not allow the exception, copies of such letters shall be provided to the faculty member, their Chair, the Dean of their college, and the Provost.
+If the President does not allow the exception, copies of the denial letter shall be provided to the faculty member, their Chair, the Dean of their college, and the Provost.

-Faculty Awarded Years Toward Tenure
+Faculty Awarded Years of Prior Service Toward Tenure

-When a faculty member receives years toward tenure upon appointment, the rationale for awarding years toward service must be included in their letter of appointment.
+When a faculty member receives years of prior service toward tenure upon appointment, the rationale for awarding years toward service must be included in their letter of appointment.
 Additionally, the appointment letter shall inform the faculty member that year(s) given toward service will be applied at the front of their contract and indicate that their first personnel review, which will occur in their second year of service, will include these years.
 For example, a faculty member who receives two (2) years toward tenure will be apprised that their first review at APSU will be for Retention for Year 5.
+If you have been awarded "years of prior service toward tenure", refer to Appendix A.